 About Classis BCNW

-What in the world is a classis?
+What is a classis?

 A classis is a group of churches and other ministries that partner together in the same region.
 The word also refers to the leaders that govern that group of churches and ministries.
 In our case, we are one of the 49 classes (that's classis plural) of the Christian Reformed Church in North America (CRC).

-Where in the world is Classis BCNW?
+Where is Classis BCNW?

 Classis BCNW covers a very large area of British Columbia.
 It includes all of the CRCs on Vancouver Island and northern BC as well as several of the CRCs in the Lower Mainland.
 Together, we consist of various established churches, church plants, chaplaincies, and other ministries.
 Each point on the map below represents a church or chaplaincy of Classis BCNW.